IBM/monitor-sagemaker-models-with-watson-openscale/README.md

 ![](https://github.com/IBM/pandemic-management-system-on-AWS/blob/main/images/wos.png)

 We are all set to monitor SageMaker endpoints on Watson Open Scale for Fairness, Quality & Drift metrics.
+We can observe that Fairness metric is showing `Green` because the threshold is set for 80% and the score is 100%.
+The threshold for `Area under ROC` metric is 0.8 (80%) and the score is 0.83 (83%) which is why the Quality metric is showing `Green`.
 Explainability is not set up because the feature works for binary classification where as Risk Index prediction is multi-class classification use-case.

 ## Summary